43081j/43081j.github.io/_posts/2014-07-26-the-new-dialog-element.md

 ## Give it a try

 Chrome (37, beta) currently supports the `dialog` element, so go ahead and have a play around with it.

+A demo can be found [here](http://jsfiddle.net/3xr9P/).
+If the dialog appears open on load, your browser does not yet support it.